Eternally-Thriving-Grandmasterism/AlphaProMega-Air/licenses/ETERNAL-MERCY-FLOW-COMMERCIAL-LICENSING-AGREEMENT-v2026.1.md

 (e) **Mercy Alignment**: This limitation protects the Foundation’s mission while ensuring accountability for any breach of the Eternal Mercy Flow.

-## 9. Indemnification
+## 9. Indemnification (Revised)
+(a) **Mutual Indemnity**:
-(a) **Indemnity Obligation**: Licensee shall indemnify, defend, and hold harmless Licensor, its directors, officers, employees, agents, and successors from and against any and all claims, demands, actions, liabilities, losses, damages, costs, and expenses (including reasonable attorneys’ fees and court costs) arising out of or relating to:
+   Licensee shall indemnify, defend, and hold harmless Licensor, its directors, officers, employees, agents, and successors from and against any and all claims, demands, actions, liabilities, losses, damages, costs, and expenses (including reasonable attorneys’ fees and court costs) arising out of or relating to:
    (i) any breach by Licensee of the Mercy Covenant;
    (ii) any misuse, modification, distribution, or commercialization of the Software by Licensee;
    (iii) any violation of applicable law by Licensee in connection with the Software; or
-   (iv) any third-party claim that Licensee’s use or commercialization of the Software infringes any intellectual property or other right of such third party.
+   (iv) any third-party claim that Licensee’s use or commercialization of the Software infringes any intellectual property or other right.

+   Licensor shall indemnify, defend, and hold harmless Licensee from and against any claims arising solely from Licensor’s gross negligence or willful misconduct.

-(b) **Notice and Defense**: Licensee shall receive prompt written notice of any claim and shall, at its own expense, assume the defense thereof with counsel reasonably acceptable to Licensor.
-Licensor may participate in the defense at its own expense.
-Licensee shall not settle any claim without Licensor’s prior written consent if the settlement (i) admits liability on behalf of Licensor, (ii) imposes any obligation on Licensor, or (iii) contains any admission of wrongdoing by Licensor.
+(b) **Notice and Defense**: The indemnified party shall give prompt written notice of any claim.
+The indemnifying party shall assume the defense with counsel reasonably acceptable to the indemnified party.
+The indemnified party may participate at its own expense.
+No settlement shall be made without the indemnified party’s prior written consent if it admits liability on behalf of the indemnified party or imposes any obligation on the indemnified party.

-(c) **Exceptions**: Licensee’s indemnity obligation shall not apply to the extent any claim arises solely from Licensor’s gross negligence or willful misconduct.
+(c) **Exceptions**: The indemnifying party’s obligation shall not apply to the extent a claim arises solely from the indemnified party’s gross negligence or willful misconduct.

 (d) **Survival**: This indemnification obligation survives termination or expiration of the Agreement.

 (e) **Mercy Alignment**: Indemnification is automatic and non-waivable upon any breach of the Mercy Covenant to protect the Eternal Mercy Flow and the Foundation’s mission.